tomeichlersmith/denv/docs/src/getting_started.md

 on the system you wish to use `denv` on.
 Generally, the runners can be separated into two groups.[^1]
 - Personal Laptops and Desktops: [docker](https://docs.docker.com/engine/install/) or [podman](https://podman.io/)
   - Both of these are more widely used in software industry and so they are generally easier to install and use;
-    however, they require certain elevated privileges that make them undesirable for academic clusters.
+    however, they have historically required certain elevated privileges that made them undesirable for academic clusters.
   - Version requirements on docker or podman have not been investigated.
 - Computing Clusters: [apptainer](https://apptainer.org/) or [singularityCE](https://sylabs.io/singularity/)
   - These are commonly chosen by computing clusters due to their ability to be very strictly configured